richb-hanover/OpenWrtScripts/Why a Spare Router?.md

 ## Old information

 The script also has a large number of lines that are commented out.
-These were steps for other packages that are not essential for the "Spare Router".
+These were steps for other packages that are not essential for a "Spare Router".
 Feel free to experiment with these sections in your own copy of the script.